 Data and statistics regarding the payday loan industry can be lacking insight.
 The industry is also constantly under fire from legislators, consumer advocate groups, and even the media at times.
 It’s hard to get a balanced, nuanced, fact-based reckoning of just what the payday loan industry is all about.
 Personal Money Network has compiled payday statistics from various lenders and sources as well as academic research.
 Our aim is to shed some light on the industry as a whole, as well as historical and market context for the product offered by the alternative financial services and small dollar market.

 - In the United States, about 2.5 million households use at least one payday loan each year.
-That means about 1 in 50 Americans uses a product offered by this industry annually.
-(The Economist)

 - Legality by state of Payday Loans in the U.S. (Wikipedia)

 - Average payday loan borrowers earn about $30,000 per year, with about 58 percent having trouble meeting their monthly expenses.
 (Pew Charitable Trusts)

 - About 70% of borrowers of payday loans are using them for their regular recurring expenses, such as rent.
 (Pew Charitable Trusts)

 - About 12 milllion Americans use payday loan products each year (Federal Reserve)

 - About 25% of Americans are ‘unbanked’ and and without access to traditional consumer finance options (CNBC)